kwhitley/itty.dev/src/routes/+page.md

 At only 430 bytes, itty-router is arguably the world's smallest, feature-rich router, designed for use in nearly *any* environment or runtime.
 It has two goals in mind: 1. have nearly zero impact on your bundle sizes, and 2. keep your API code looking tiny and beautiful.

+It gets top billing because it was the first, the OG "itty".

 ```js
 import {
   error,              // creates error Responses